 I can remember the day after I accepted Christ as my Savior.
 I went to work and the first person I told was Trent.
 He was extremely excited when I told him the news.
 I then started to attend church (Duncan Falls Baptist Church) with my family again.
-I hadn’t been going to church with them that often; but now I had a desire to go to church, because I wanted to know my Savior more.
+I hadn’t been going to church with them that often, but now I had a desire to go to church because I wanted to know my Savior more.
 I would regularly attend church from this moment on, and I quickly realized the importance of the church in my development.
-After about six months of knowing the Lord I felt that he was calling me into Christian ministry.
-One day, as I was researching various Bible Colleges I came across Appalachian Bible College.
-I talked with my pastor about the college and he said he thought it would be a great Bible College to attend.
-During my time at Bible College, the Lord had confirmed to me that he is calling me into Christian ministry.
+After about six months of knowing the Lord, I felt that he was calling me into Christian ministry.
+One day, as I was researching various Bible colleges, I came across Appalachian Bible College.
+I talked with my pastor about the college and he said he thought it would be a great Bible college to attend.
+During my time at Bible college, the Lord confirmed to me that he was calling me into Christian ministry.
 I would graduate from Appalachian Bible College in May of 2011.
-In the summer of 2012, the Lord would lead me to Westphal Avenue Baptist Church where I currently lead the discipleship ministry and serve as a deacon.
+In the summer of 2012, the Lord would lead me to Westphal Avenue Baptist Church, where I am associate pastor.

 My wife, Katie, and I married in 2016 and we are expecting our first child.